 - Employ or appoint qualified social, labor and occupational safety experts to prepare and implement project specific labor management procedures, occupational health and safety plans, and to manage subcontractor performance. - Develop labor management procedures and occupational health and safety plan that will apply to contracted workers.
-These procedures and plans will be submitted to the Supervision Consultant for review and approval before the contractors mobilize for the design stage. - Follow the labor management procedures and occupational health and safety requirements in line with contractual obligations and specific to the respective subproject. - Contractors will keep records on implementation of labor management procedures in accordance with specifications of the job description. - Supervise the subcontractors' implementation of labor management procedures and occupational health and safety plans. - Maintain records of recruitment and employment of contracted workers as provided in their contracts. - Clearly communicate job descriptions and employment conditions to all workers.
+These procedures and plans will be submitted to the Supervision Consultant for review and approval before the contractors mobilize for the design stage. - Contractors will supervise the implementation of labor management procedures and occupational health and safety plans by their subcontractors. - Maintain records of recruitment and employment process of contracted workers. - Clearly communicate job description and employment conditions to contracted workers. - Develop and implement grievance mechanism and address the grievance received from the contracted workers. - Have a system for regular review and reporting on labor, and occupational safety and health performance - Deliver regular induction (including social induction) and HSE training to employees.